brianross93/consciousness/free_will_investigation_synthesis.md

 **NEW (Dec 2025):** Computational simulations confirm OR collapse reaches neural timescales (τ~0.1s for 10¹⁰ tubulins) and quantum-like selective bias produces distinguishable skewness from uniform thermal noise.
 Xenon isotope analysis reveals ~20% anesthetic potency difference based on nuclear spin — direct experimental evidence that quantum properties affect consciousness.

+**REFINED (Dec 2025):** Biological verification shows 10¹⁰ tubulins = ~8-800 neurons — plausible as a local ensemble in the **claustrum** (Crick's "conductor of consciousness").
+The d = 0.01nm parameter is reinterpreted as **electron-level superposition** within tubulin, not whole-protein movement.
+This is MORE plausible: smaller quantum systems decohere slower, and electron delocalization is normal quantum chemistry.
+The 2024 tryptophan superradiance paper supports this interpretation.

-See Part 14 for methodological upgrade, Part 15 for simulation results and experimental data analysis.
+See Part 14 for methodological upgrade, Part 15 for simulation results, Part 16 for biological grounding and refined interpretation.

 ---